PagerDuty/developer-docs/docs/app-integration-development/09-OAuth-2-Auth-Code-Grant.md

 After October 30th 2022, all newly registered OAuth clients will have the following settings:

- - access token expiry of one day
+ - access token expiry of 30 days
- - refresh token expiry of 30 days
+ - refresh token expiry of 210 days
  - rolling refresh window of 3 years

 After April 30th 2023, we will apply the new expiry settings to all OAuth clients.